Abandoned & Little-Known Airfields:

 The last aeronautical chart depiction which has been located of Hooksett Airport was on the June 1973 Boston Sectional Chart (courtesy of Ron Plante).

 It depicted Hooksett Airport as having a 2,000' paved northwest/southeast runway.

 According to a historical plaque, airport founder Carl Park “sold the airport property to a developer in 1973.”

 The 1974 USGS topo map It depicted Hooksett Manchester Airport as having a paved northwest/southeast runway,

 with 5 small buildings on the northwest side.

 Hooksett Airport was no longer depicted on the December 1979 Boston Sectional Chart (courtesy of Ron Plante).

-An undated photo (courtesy of Lee Corbin) of a historical plaque erected in 2015 by the Town of Hooksett commemorating the Hooksett Airport.
+A 2015-18 photo (courtesy of Lee Corbin) of a historical plaque erected in 2015 by the Town of Hooksett commemorating the Hooksett Airport.